-In closing, we commend the City Council of New York City for its leadership in proposing an important initiative that will provide significant health and welfare benefits in New York City.
-It will also serve as a model program for other cities seeking ways to reduce emissions from diesel-powered construction vehicles.
-If the legislation is adopted, we look forward to working with city officials, the construction industry, and other interested parties to help make this program a great success.
+In closing, we commend City Council of New York City Committees on Environmental Protection and Education for its leadership in proposing these important legislative amendments that will provide significant health and welfare benefits in New York City.
+It will also serve as a model program for other cities seeking ways to reduce emissions from diesel-powered vehicles.
+If the legislative amendments are adopted, we look forward to working with city officials and other interested parties to help make this program a great success.